CodeYourFuture/GitHomeworkFixErrors/homework.md

 What happens when you clone a repostory?

-You copy it to your computer.
+Clone a repo is "copying an existing Git repository from the web(github web page) and then bring it to your local computer to alter or correct the file on your computer"

 ## Question 11